lambda-music/lambda-music/docs/environment.md

 Lamu Environment Variable Specification
 =======================================

-# Lamu Environmental Variable to System Property Translation #
+# Lamu Environment Variable to System Property Translation #
 Every environment variable which starts with "LAMU\_" will be translated into a system property when Lamu starts.
 The background of this behavior is designed is to be used with [binfmt\_misc kernel